Sam Long (footballer, born 2002)

-Samuel James Long (born 12 November 2002) is a professional footballer who plays as a goalkeeper for club Bromley.
-Born in England, he is a youth international for Scotland.
+Samuel James Long (born 12 November 2002) is a professional footballer who plays as a goalkeeper for club Salford City.

 Club career

 Lincoln City

 Born in Redbridge, London, England, Long began his football career at Crystal Palace, but he was released after being "told that he was too small".
 Following his release, Long had an unsuccessful trials after leaving Crystal Palace.
 Afterwards, he played for schools' football and Sunday league.
 After playing for the school's final, Long was scouted by Lincoln City and were impressed by his performance that they signed him.

 While progressing through the Lincoln City's youth team, Long was named in 'The 11' by League Football Education, due to his "real commitment to his development, conducts himself impeccably at all times and is progressing in all areas of his apprenticeship".
 He signed his first professional contract on 1 October 2020.
 Throughout the 2020–21 season, Long was regularly featured on the substitute bench.
 He would make his Lincoln City debut against Manchester United U21 in the EFL Trophy on 24 August 2021, winning 3–2.
 Long made two more appearances in the EFL Trophy matches, coming against Bradford City and Sunderland.
 On 30 December 2021, he signed a new long-term contract until June 2025.
 Long made his league debut on 22 January 2022, against Plymouth Argyle following an injury to regular number one, Josh Griffiths.